ncredinburgh/JavaForSmallTeams/style/200_prefer_composition.md

 The advice to prefer composition to inheritance refers to *implementation inheritance* (i.e. extending a class).
 The disadvantages discussed  above do not apply to *interface inheritance* (i.e. implementing an interface).

-In fact the design choice you often have to make it to choose between implementation inheritance and the combination of composition and interface inheritance.
+In fact the design choice you often have to make is to choose between implementation inheritance and the combination of composition and interface inheritance.

 In these situations the advice is still to prefer the approach that uses composition.